Chapter 12Testing, evaluation, and trace discipline

 Quality testing is the layer where the practice is weakest in industry.
 The book’s position is that the team should commit to a small, stable set of quality signals tied to business outcomes and resist the urge to overfit to model benchmarks.
 Benchmarks measure benchmarks; the system’s quality is its production outcome.

 A neglected dimension of quality testing is stability under input perturbation.
 The same task, phrased slightly differently, should produce similar-quality outputs.
-A test suite that includes perturbation, semantically-equivalent but syntactically-different inputs, catches the failure mode where the system is brittle to phrasing.
+A test suite that includes perturbation — semantically-equivalent but syntactically-different inputs — catches the failure mode where the system is brittle to phrasing.
 Production-derived perturbations (real user phrasings of the same intent) are more valuable than synthetically-generated ones, because they reflect the distribution the system actually faces.

 Calibrating the governance layer

 The risk scorer and the policy thresholds it feeds are themselves components that can drift, and calibrating them is a recurring operational task rather than a one-time setup.
 Chapter 6 states the rule for a mature system: calibrate on incident data, so that actions that turned out to be problematic would have had risk scores above the escalation threshold.
 For a new system that rule is circular, because there is no incident data to calibrate against.
 The team that ships the scorer on day one with thresholds set by intuition ships a scorer that is, in effect, uncalibrated, and the first weeks of traffic will either flood the approval queue with false positives or let genuinely risky actions through unflagged.
-That greenfield case is worth treating as its own bootstrap procedure.
+The greenfield case needs its own bootstrap procedure.

 Bootstrap without incident data